 More than 80 per cent of the population urgently need emergency aid.

 The UN estimates that more than 20 million people do not have enough food to eat and more than half of the population live without clean water.

 The worst cholera epidemic ever recorded is still active in Yemen.
-There have been over one million suspected cases and more than 2,900 deaths.
+There have been over a million suspected cases and more than 2,900 deaths.

 What we’re doing in Yemen

 The Red Cross works with the International Committee of the Red Cross (ICRC) and the Yemen Red Crescent.
 Together we provide food, clean water, medical help and essential household items such as blankets, water containers and soap.

-Since 2017, the Yemen Red Crescent have provided free health care for over 20,000 people in one of the country's worst-affected areas.
-In 2018, we also provided emergency obstetric care for over 20,000 women and their babies.
+The Yemen Red Crescent has provided free health care for over 20,000 people in one of the country's worst-affected areas.
+We have also provided emergency obstetric care for over 20,000 women and their babies.

 But so much more is needed.